Personal life of Mustafa Kemal Atatürk: Religion and the individual

 Atatürk believed in freedom of religion, but he was a secular thinker and his concept of freedom of religion was not limitless.
 He differentiated between social and personal practice of religion.
 He applied social considerations (secular requirements) when the public practice of religion was considered.
 He said that no one can force another to accept any religion or a sect (freedom of belief).
 Also, everyone has the right to perform or neglect, if he so wishes, obligations of any religion he chooses (freedom of worship), such as the right to not fast during Ramadan.

 Religion and politics

 According to historian Kemal Karpat, the movements that perceive Islam as a political movement or particularly the view of Islam as a political religion hold the position that Atatürk was not a "true believer" or "religious Muslim".
 It is normal that this perspective was adapted, Karpat says: "He was not against Islam, but those who are against his political power using the religious arguments."

-Andrew Mango wrote in his book Atatürk: The Biography of the Founder of Modern Turkey (1999):
+Journalist Grace Ellison quoted Atatürk in her book Turkey To-Day:

+"I have no religion, and at times I wish all religions at the bottom of the sea.
+He is a weak ruler who needs religion to uphold his government; it is as if he would catch his people in a trap.
+My people are going to learn the principles of democracy, the dictates of truth and the teachings of science.
+Superstition must go.
+Let them worship as they will; every man can follow his own conscience, provided it does not interfere with sane reason or bid him against the liberty of his fellow-men."

+However, according to Atatürk's notebooks, he states in his own handwriting that a British journalist (referring to Grace Ellison) wrote what he did not say and distorted what he said:

+"A British newspaper reporter interviewed me.
+She wrote things I didn't tell her and interpreted what I said against us.
+I forbade her.
+She had promised.
+I realized that she is a trained spy like the other people in Istanbul."

 On 1 November 1937, his speech in parliament he said: